rein14/FastAPI-mongoDB-AWS-fileupload/README.md

 # fastAPI-mongoDB-AWS-fileupload

-This is my take on uploading multiple files to AWS with fastAPI and mongoDB(beanie)
+This is my take on how to uploade multiple files to AWS with fastAPI and mongoDB(beanie)

 ## Poetry
 Create the virtual environment and install dependencies with: